Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Upper Bounds and Partial Characterization of Optimal Policy

 \section{Upper Bounds and Partial Characterization of Optimal Policy}

-In the following, we first discuss valid upper bounds which are useful for competitive analysis.
+In the following, we discuss valid upper bounds useful for competitive analysis.
 We then provide sufficient conditions under which it is optimal for the vehicle to leave the depot immediately in order to serve a subset of available parcels.